SinisterSpatula/ResponderUtils/Patch Notes.md

+9/1/21 v1.0.6: Important fixes: You can now make backup's of your database and restore them!
+(You could also share them with other users, if you like.
+After upgrading both your bait and controller plugin's, simply go to the Database side menu, and select Reset.
+Scroll to the bottom and you'll find a Download button (save a copy of the database on your host machine), and an Upload button (Restore the database from your backup file).
+Advanced users can modify these backup's in a text editor if they wish, but be careful not to break the formatting of it, or you'll not be able to re-import it until you correct the formatting symbols (JSON).
+Other fixes in this version:
+* Added a forced reload when clicking the accounts button on bank so it won't show old data.
+(Thanks modder!)
+* Database backup/restore feature (mentioned above).
+* make top navigation menu's in bofa look more real/live.
+* New redeem!!!: bestbuy
+* target website will now show profile name and profile city on all pages (without sign-in).
+* Remove auto-fill for passcode/username changes on bank (so it looks less like a demo).
+* Give the appearance that the scammer can change the account password, account username, etc. (Sign-in settings page)
+* Add missing deal names to deal's tile possibilities (fixes wrong/undefined deal name when drilling down on the deal tile).
+Let me know if deals tile is still not loading any picture occasionally.
+* Add system log's for bank username/password "changes", and capture the 'changed' information.
+* bestbuy website will now show profile name and profile city on all pages (without sign-in).
+* Alerts History now shows profile email on the alerts.
+* Add giftcard database to gift cards generator page (cards that will validate but have no money).
+(Thank you OJAS!)
+* Add Starbucks to gift card generator options.
+Hide money dropdown when generating cards that do not use it.
+* Re-did the way the plug-in's display their connection status, it should be more true and accurate to what the connection state between them really is.
+Slowed the controller's aggressiveness towards making the connection with the bait at startup.
+Also the controller will now try to re-use the same ID number.
+* Revised some FAQ's in the help section.

 8/26/21 v1.0.5: Important fixes: Completely re-did the transfers page, was a lot of work but it should be much more reliable now.
 * Place cursor into auth code box automatically for two-factor when reaching the step (so you can complete 2-factor with keyboard only)
 * Listen for enter key on license entry page.